warroyo/flux-tmc-multitenant/README.md

 ## Initial Setup
 These steps walk through a somewhat opinionated way of organzing things.
 This is not the only way of doing it and is just an example.
-Also for any infrastructure created it's advised that this be automated rather than being done by hand, n this example we will use the cli for everything we can.
+Also for any infrastructure created it's advised that this be automated rather than being done by hand, in this example we will use the cli for everything we can.
 If you already have existing infra, it's not necessary to create new clusters etc. just use those.
 Also for the purpose of this setup we will assume that we have a platform team and 3 tenants.
 Those tenants are all within the same product group but are different app teams. our product group name is Iris, so we will have a setup where each team gets a workspace in TMC and k8s clusters will be grouped by environment into cluster groups, each product group in this case will have a cluster(s) per environment.
 Our three dev teams will be called iris-green, iris-red, iris-blue.

 ### Explaining the Infra-Ops cluster

-In the next few section it will refer to an "infra-ops" cluster.
+In the next few sections it will refer to an "infra-ops" cluster.
 This cluster is not something that tenants will deploy onto.
-This cluster is used by platform admins to run thier workloads for mgmt purposes. specifically in this case it is used to run the [tmc-controller](https://github.com/warroyo/metacontrollers/tree/main/tmc-controller) this is a metacontroller that is used for creating TMC namespaces.
+This cluster is used by platform admins to run thier workloads for mgmt purposes.
+Specifically in this case it is used to run the [tmc-controller](https://github.com/warroyo/metacontrollers/tree/main/tmc-controller) this is a metacontroller that is used for creating TMC namespaces.
 This allows for self service management of namespaces in TMC with gitops.